MRTJ 1000 series: History

 In the middle of the production period, the train design was changed in 2017.
-This design change was prioritised on the driver's cabin which was considered by the then-acting governor of Jakarta, Soni Sumarsono, to 'look like a cricket.'
+This design change was prioritised on the driver's cabin which was considered by the then-acting governor of Jakarta, Soni Sumarsono, to 'look like a cricket' [sic].
 The design change changed the contract agreement and was estimated to increase production costs by as much as Rp64 billion.

 Ratangga deliveries were made in 2018.
 The first shipment of two trains arrived at Tanjung Priok Port on 4 April 2018.
 The name Ratangga as the designation of the train was announced on 10 December 2018.

 The first train test was conducted on 9 August 2018.
 This test was conducted to test the signalling and train systems.
 Meanwhile, the first trial of the series with passengers was carried out on 12 March 2019 which was also a limited public trial.
 The Ratangga series was first fully operated in conjunction with the inauguration of the Jakarta MRT North-South Line on 24 March 2019.

 Naming

 This series of electric railway trains is called Ratangga.
 The name Ratangga was chosen after deliberations between PT MRT Jakarta and the Ministry of Education and Culture's Language Agency.
 The name Ratangga is taken from the Arjuna Wiwaha and Sutasoma books by Mpu Tantular.
 Ratangga itself means wheeled vehicle, chariot, or war chariot in Old Javanese.
 The choice of the chariot naming, synonymous with a strong and dynamic horse-drawn carriage, is expected to symbolize a prayer for the smooth operation of the Jakarta MRT.
-The naming was announced on December 10, 2018, by the then Governor of Jakarta, Anies Baswedan, who gave the first batch of MRT Jakarta trainsets their current name.
+The naming was announced on 10 December 2018, by the then-Governor of Jakarta, Anies Baswedan, who gave the first batch of MRT Jakarta trainsets their current name.